Sunshine Beach, Queensland: Education

 Sunshine Beach State School is a government primary (Prep–6) school for boys and girls at David Low Way.
 In 2018, the school had an enrolment of 799 students with 52 teachers (47 full-time equivalent) and 25 non-teaching staff (18 full-time equivalent).
 It includes a special education program.

-St Thomas More Primary School is a Catholic primary (Prep–6) school for boys and girls at Ben Lexcen Drive.
+St Thomas More Primary School is a Catholic primary (Prep–6) school for boys and girls on Ben Lexcen Drive.
 It is part of The Noosa District Roman Catholic Parish.
 It is staffed by the Brisbane Catholic Education Centre and operates in the Marist tradition.
 In 2018, the school had an enrolment of 765 students with 50 teachers (41 full-time equivalent) and 37 non-teaching staff (21 full-time equivalent).

 Montessori Noosa is a private primary (Prep–5) school for boys and girls at 2 Bicentennial Drive.
 In 2018, the school had an enrolment of 40 students with 3 teachers and 2 non-teaching staff (1 full-time equivalent).

 Sunshine Beach State High School is a government secondary (7–12) school for boys and girls at 45 Ben Lexcen Drive.
 In 2018, the school had an enrolment of 1,401 students with 112 teachers (103 full-time equivalent) and 50 non-teaching staff (39 full-time equivalent).
 It includes a special education program.

 Noosa Flexible Learning Centre is a Catholic secondary (7–12) school for boys and girls at 2 Girraween Court.
 In 2018, the school had an enrolment of 88 students with 8 teachers (6 full-time equivalent) and 12 non-teaching staff (10 full-time equivalent).